ahbarnett/validspike/README.md

 ## Other directories

 `data/`  example waveforms, and where around 100 MB of synthetic data is placed
-`paper_fig_drivers/` figure-generating codes for the above preprint and other research
+`paper_fig_drivers/` figure-generating codes for the above preprint and other research.
+EPS figure output is written to `~/spikesorting/validpaper/` which you should create if you want the EPS outputs.
-`data_external/` a data directory used by us, that is accessed by some advanced examples and figure-generating codes
+`data_external/` and `data/valid/`  are data directories used by us, that is accessed by some advanced examples and figure-generating codes

+## To do

+* generalize the stability metric evaluation to variable K (# of neurons)
+* better documentation of I/O interfaces, usage
+* prevent allocation overrun in stageC_fitlib C libraries
+* make demo data with more variation in neuron quality